 There are several things to consider before you buy a hiking tent and we are here to help you figure out just that:

 I. Capacity: The Total Number of People

 Common sense tells us we wouldn't want to lug along the unnecessary weight of a 3 man tent on your shoulders when you're hiking solo, unless you deliberately want more space.
 But as weight matters a lot during hiking, the capacity of the tent is an important factor to consider.
 Pack light, hike light!

 The majority of hiking tents are usually categorised according to their size.
 The capacity of hiking tents tends to usually range from one to four people.
 Moreover, hiking tents usually have the capacity written in the name itself.

-For example, the Cloud UP 2 Green 1.5KG 1-2 Man Ultralight Hiking Tent 4 Season has a capacity of two people clearly specified on it.
+For example, the Cloud Up 2 1.7kg Ultralight Hiking Tent has a capacity of two people clearly specified on it.

 There is no industry standard measurement which defines the measurements per person so the size of a two man or three man hiking tent can be different from brand to brand.
 These tents need to be lightweight so they are usually packed tightly, the ultralight models like the one above tend to be packed extra tightly.

 II.
 Seasonality: Type of Tent According to Weather Conditions